sanchezzzhak/node-device-detector/README.md

 ```

 ### Get more information about a device (experimental)
 > This parser is experimental and contains few devices.
-(370 devices)
+(292 devices, alias devices 1069)

 ```js
 const InfoDevice = require('node-device-detector/parser/device/info-device');